 US-Canada NAFTA talks break up without deal, as leak upends negotiations

-Talks between the United States and Canada over the North American Free Trade Agreement reportedly broke up Friday without a deal, after a leak of off-record comments by President Trump roiled the high-wire negotiations, The Wall Street Journal reported.
+Talks between the United States and Canada over the North American Free Trade Agreement broke up Friday without a deal, after a leak of off-record comments by President Trump roiled the high-wire negotiations.

-Still, U.S. Trade Representative Robert Lighthizer said in a statement Friday that officials are continuing to work with Canada’s foreign affairs minister, Chrystia Freeland, and others to strike a deal.
+Still, U.S. Trade Representative Robert Lighthizer said in a statement Friday that officials will continue to work with Canada’s foreign affairs minister, Chrystia Freeland, and others next week to strike a deal.

 “The USTR team will meet with Minister Freeland and her colleagues Wednesday of next week,” Lighthizer said.